cbx-nz/ReplPlay/replit.md

 # Overview

 This project is a 3D multiplayer game framework built with React Three Fiber on the frontend and Express.js with WebSocket support on the backend.
-The framework supports multiple game types (driving and sandbox games) with real-time multiplayer functionality.
+The framework includes 6 complete game templates demonstrating different gameplay mechanics: Open World Explorer, Platformer Adventure, Circuit Racing, Arena Shooter, Puzzle Chamber, and Sandbox Mode.
 It features a modular architecture where new games can be easily added through a game registry system.
+The current demo showcases an open world environment with camera-relative movement and free exploration.

 # User Preferences